 Why might my dog need antibiotics?

 There are many bacterial conditions that can cause your dog to need antibiotics.
 Sometimes these bacterial infections can occur secondary to another illness.
-Check out the list of reasons your pooch may need antibiotics:
+Check out the list of reasons your pup may need antibiotics:

 If your dog is showing any signs of illness or you suspect that any of these conditions could be affecting your dog, make sure to contact your vet as soon as possible to get the correct treatment.